mdn/content/files/en-us/web/css/specificity/index.md

 Instead of using `!important`, consider using cascade layers and using low weight specificity throughout your CSS so that styles are easily overridden with slightly more specific rules.
 Using semantic HTML helps provide anchors from which to apply styling.

-### Making selectors specific with and without adding specifity
+### Making selectors specific with and without adding specificity

 By indicating the section of the document you're styling before the element you're selecting, the rule becomes more specific.
 Depending on how you add it, you can add some, a lot, or no specificity, as shown below: